marcusungarette/movegreen-store/README.md

 # React-Ecommerce-store

-Application created for the purpose of study, an ecommerce store, create a Login and test :)
+Application created for the purpose of study, an ecommerce store,  please create your Login and buy anything using the fake credit card provided for Stripe.io :)

 ## Deployment